-The federal America the Beautiful discount cards for seniors and disabilities are honored in our campgrounds.
+The federal America the Beautiful discount cards for seniors and persons with disabilities are honored in our campgrounds.

 Our three Class A campgrounds – Richey Cove, Santa Fe Trail and Canning Creek - offer the most amenities such as electrical and water hookups, flush toilets, showers, playgrounds, dump stations, boat ramps and wi-fi.
 Most electrical service is 30-amp, although some 50-amp electrical sites are available.
 It is recommended that these sites be reserved in advance.
 Nearly all sites have water hookups.
 Only a handful of sites have sewer hookups.
 The Class A parks have security gates which are closed nightly.

-Approximately 2/3 of the campsites in the Class A parks are available to be reserved in advance through the National Recreation Reservation Service (NRRS) at 1-877-444-6777 or by going online to www.recreation.gov
+Approximately 2/3 of the campsites in the Class A parks are available to be reserved in advance through the National Recreation Reservation Service (NRRS) at 1-877-444-6777 or by clicking the Make a Reservation link on this page.

 The Class A parks also offer group camping areas which may be reserved in advance through the NRRS.
 All group camping areas offer a central covered picnic pavilion with tables, water, electricity, a fire ring and a large grill.
 Capacities range from 10 to 20 units, and fees range from $80 to $200 per night.